openethereum/pwasm-tutorial/README.md

 }
 ```
 ### pwasm-std
-[pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is the lightweight a standard library.
+[pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is the lightweight standard library.
 It implements common data structures, conversion utils and provides bindings to the runtime.

 ## Building
 To make sure that everything is setup go to the `step-0` directory and run: